Balistes vetula: Feeding

 The queen triggerfish feeds on a variety of prey items, mainly on sea urchins, crabs and chitons, but also occasionally preys on shrimps, snails, bivalves, small fishes and brittle stars.
 When feeding, it generally repeatedly bites the victim in order to crush its shell or detach it from the reef by sharp incisors.
-In this process, the queen triggerfish may swallow the prey and immediately split it out.
+In this process, the queen triggerfish may swallow the prey and immediately spit it out.
 Purposes of such behavior include to repositioning the prey for further bites or removing inedible parts.
 However, in occasions that it is foraging a more agile and fast-swimming prey, it would simply suck the prey into its mouth.

 Life cycle

 The queen triggerfish breeds throughout the year.
 Larger females are thought to be capable of releasing eggs more than 80 times a year.
 Most breedings occur around the full moon.
 It often migrates to a certain breeding ground for mating.
 When breeding, it digs a shallow sand pit on seabed with its fin and lays eggs inside.
 After that, parent fishes would intensively take care of eggs and become extremely aggressive and territorial.
 It may use a membrane below its pectoral fins to make noise alerting other animals to stay away.
 After hatching, larvae are often drifted away by ocean currents.
 On average, male reaches maturity when 2.7 years old, while female reaches maturity at 4 years old.
 The maximum lifespan of the queen triggerfish is still debated.
 An otolith study from 1980s claimed that it could only live for 7 years, while a later study of its growth pattern reports a lifespan of 14 years.
 Analysis of bomb radiocarbon proposes a much longer lifespan of 40 years at maximum.